 I sat with this crystal recognition: that I was witness and awash in the energy of events generated long before I was born.
 And it was clear that my actions will generate ripples that will continue long after this body is gone.

-From this vantage point, the individual peculiarities that I believe are “my life” seem less significant, or perhaps equally significant, then my presence and affect upon the whole.
+From this vantage point, the individual peculiarities that I believe are 'my life' seem less significant, or perhaps equally significant, than my presence and affect upon the whole.

 I am both the wave and the particle.